 The SIS Machines Project is the unique ‘export’ of a highly specialized, and ongoing, clinical research program, conducted at the only Electromedicine Clinic & Research Lab in Australasia.

 The advanced electromedical devices for fulfilling the global medical needs of infection treatments without drugs and harmful side effects, and individualized bioelectric wound healing stimulation, did not exist.
 So we invented and developed them.

-The SIS Machines Project has combined 7 years of independent research and development of novel low intensity direct current silver iontophoresis, and other nano- to micro-current therapeutic electromedical applications, with extensive data from internationally published medical-scientific research spanning several decades.
+The SIS Machines Project has combined 7 years of independent research and development of novel low intensity direct current (LIDC) silver iontophoresis, and other nano- to micro-current therapeutic electromedical applications, with extensive data from internationally published medical-scientific research spanning several decades.

-The SIS equipment continues to be in daily use at the Electromedicine Clinic.
-Uniquely in the worldwide supply of electrotherapy devices, the information and support that we can provide to end-users of the SIS machines, is backed by this real-world and ongoing clinical practice expertise and experience.
+The SIS equipment continues to be in regular use at the Electromedicine Clinic.
+Uniquely in the worldwide supply of electrotherapy devices, the information and support that we can provide to end-users of the SIS machines, is backed by this real-world clinical expertise and experience.

 Our mission is to provide highly effective electromedical (electrotherapy) stimulator and electrode systems, for general and widest possible accessibility and benefit.
 We will supply advanced electromedical equipment that is fast and easy to apply, directly to individuals or organizations, for use by both healthcare professionals and capably at home without any necessary medical expertise.

-Richard Malter - Co-inventor and Clinical Advisor, SIS Machines Project.
+Richard Malter - Co-inventor and Technical Advisor, SIS Machines Project.
 Clinical and Research Director, Electromedicine & Research Lab, Frankston, Australia.
 Senior Research Scientist (honorary), Research Institute of Global Physiology, Behavior & Treatment (USA).
 New York State Boards for Medicine and Dentistry accredited Continual Medical Education, International College of Acupuncture & Electro-Therapeutics (USA).
 Memberships: Bioelectromagnetics Society, Australian Traditional Medicine Society.